Poisson reduction as a coisotropic intersection: Brace algebras

 \section{Brace algebras}

 In this section we introduce quantum versions of $\bP_2$-algebras called brace algebras introduced by Gerstenhaber and Voronov, see \cite{GV1} and \cite{GV2}.
-By a theorem of McClure and Smith \cite{MS} the brace operad controlling brace algebras is a model of the $\bE_2$ operad, i.e. the chain operad of little disks.
+By a theorem of McClure and Smith \cite{MS} the brace operad controlling brace algebras is a model of the chain operad of little disks $\bE_2$.